How to measure your head for my leather cap

 - Don’t panic if you don’t have a tailor’s tape measure handy.
 You can also use a length of string or ribbon, and then measure it against a ruler.

-- Place the string or tape around your head about 1/8" (3mm) above your ear, across the mid-forehead, completely circling your head.
+- Place the string or tape around your head about 3mm above your ear, across the mid-forehead, completely circling your head.
 Hold the tape firmly, but not super-tightly.

 - I’d like you to measure your head exactly where the cap will sit.
 If your measurement falls between sizes, choose the next size up.

-Remember: If you have big hair (like mine in the vintage photos above), you’ll probably need the next size up!
+Remember: If you have big hair, you’ll probably need the next size up!

 If you are in such a hurry to get hold of a cap that you don’t have time to measure your head, you could also check the size of another hat that fits: hat sizes are universal… in theory.
-Refer to my handy sizing chart below if you need to convert, say, a Large to an actual hat size.
 Don’t see your size?
+Have a special request?